Manpreet-Bhatti/Manpreet-Bhatti/README.md

 I'm a front end (aspiring full stack) developer based in 🇨🇦.

 - :telescope: I'm currently a Product Engineer at [Agentnoon](https://agentnoon.com/), where I help supercharge workforce planning with data driven insights.
-- :construction: When I'm not working, I'm actively build out my personal project — [RateThatMovie](https://github.com/Manpreet-Bhatti/RateThatMovie), a full-fledged web application for avid movie watchers so that they can track their movies.
-I'm hoping to scale it out to TV shows in the near future as well.
-In addition, I help scale and develop [Graf-Gas](https://www.grafgas.com), a data analytical dashboard for fleet management.
-- :seedling: Exploring the versatility and power of [Go](https://go.dev/).
 - :speech_balloon: In my free time, I like to solve problems on [Leetcode](https://leetcode.com/) where I have also [documented](https://github.com/Manpreet-Bhatti/leetcode-solutions) my solutions and progress, hoping to complete problems in both JavaScript and Python.

 ---